-If your menstrual period is comes with unbearable PMS, you are not alone.
-There are few conventional options for treatment, particularly if you have premenstrual dysphoric disorder (PMDD) including birth control.
+If your menstrual period comes with unbearable PMS, you are not alone.
+There are few conventional options for treatment, particularly if you have a PMDD (premenstrual dysphoric disorder) including birth control.
 If you are interested in conventional methods, I recommend speaking to doctor well-informed on obstetrics and gynecology.
 If more minor, mere lifestyle changes could ease your symptoms.

 Exercise, specifically, yoga has been shown to relieve PMS symptoms.
 Yoga can reduce stress which helps manage PMS symptoms.
 However, whether you go to the gym, walk, run, dance, etc. your energy exertion will alleviate cramps.
 Be sure to drink plenty of water to stay hydrated.
 During PMS your heart, muscles, and lymphatic system can benefit from exercise.